drewrobinson/aem-component-scaffolding/README.md

 # aem-component-scaffolding

-Node module for scaffolding AEM Components (not ready for production use)
+Node module for scaffolding AEM Components (Note: not ready for production use)

 Example folder